Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and Stochastic Analysis on

 \subsection{Application to Continuity of Martingales}

 In this Section we discuss applications of $(R4),(R5)$ to the time regularity of martingales.
 In fact, we discuss two results in this Section, one of which applies to lower Ricci curvature bounds and the other applies to bounded Ricci curvature.
-We delay the proofs until Section \ref{s:ricci_martingales} since we prove the same results in the much more complicated context of nonsmooth metric-measure spaces.
-However, the results are new even in the smooth case.
+In particular, we see that moving from a lower Ricci curvature bound to an absolute bound results in increasing the regularity of martingales from continuous to H\"older continuous.
+We delay the proofs until the second part of the paper since we prove the same results in the much more complicated context of nonsmooth metric-measure spaces.
+The importance of the results lies primarily in the nonsmooth case, where the proofs presented give the same martingale regularity in a context where nothing was previously understood.

 To talk about the time regularity of a martingale $F^t$ we need to address the issue that each $F^t$ is only well defined away from a set of measure zero.
 In this direction we make the following definition: \begin{definition} Let $X^t,\tilde X^t:P_x(X)\to \dR$ be stochastic processes.
 That is, each is a one parameter family of functions such that $X^t,\tilde X^t$ are $\cF^t$-measurable.
 We say $X^t$ and $\tilde X^t$ are versions of each other if for each $t\geq 0$ we have that $X^t=\tilde X^t$ $\Gamma_x$-a.e. \end{definition}